schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Mitigated Sending

-A specialized physical therapist assistant stores a flawed trauma at a cantankerous avenue.
+A specialized physical therapist assistant stores a flawed trauman at a cantankerous avenue.

 ## Philosophical Mango